List of Historic Sites of Japan (Kumamoto)

 This list is of the Historic Sites of Japan located within the Prefecture of Kumamoto.

 National Historic Sites

-As of 17 June 2022, forty-six Sites have been designated as being of national significance (including one *Special Historic Site); Miike coal mine spans the prefectural borders with Fukuoka.
+As of 1 August 2025, forty-eight Sites have been designated as being of national significance (including one *Special Historic Site); Miike coal mine spans the prefectural borders with Fukuoka.

 Prefectural Historic Sites

-As of 1 August 2021, eighty Sites have been designated as being of prefectural importance.
+As of 1 August 2024, seventy-nine Sites have been designated as being of prefectural importance.

 Municipal Historic Sites

-As of 1 May 2021, a further five hundred and fifty-three Sites have been designated as being of municipal importance.
+As of 1 August 2024, a further five hundred and fifty-two Sites have been designated as being of municipal importance.